zowe/docs-site/docs/user-guide/configure-sysplex.md

    ```

    where,
+   - **x.x.x.A**
-   - x.x.x.A is the home address for SYSA.
+   Specifies the home address for SYSA.

+   - **x.x.x.B**
-   - x.x.x.B is the home address for SYSB.
+   Specifies the home address for SYSB.

+   - **x.x.x.V**
-   - x.x.x.V is Dynamic VIP Address.
+   Specifies the Dynamic VIP Address.

+   - **7554**
-   - 7554 is the port number of you Zowe API Mediation Layer Gateway.
+   Specifies the port number of you Zowe API Mediation Layer Gateway.
 This should be the same port number you configured for `zowe.externalPort` in `zowe.yaml`.
 See [Zowe YAML configuration file reference](../appendix/zowe-yaml-configuration.md) to learn more about `zowe.yaml`.

 The `VIPADISTRIBUTE` statement with `PREFERRED` and `BACKUP` settings is used to enable automatic dynamic VIPA takeover to occur, if needed.